Architecture

 - Generation stack (

-cli->generator->utils) -- Runs at build time to produce TypeScript types - Query stack (
+cli→generator→terminology→utils) — runs at build time to produce TypeScript types. - Query stack (

-These stacks have no cross-dependencies.
+Generation and query stacks have no cross-dependencies.
 The generator doesn't import from core, and core doesn't import from the generator.
-They communicate through generated code -- the types produced by the generation stack are consumed by the query stack.
+They communicate through generated code — the types produced by the generation stack are consumed by the query stack.

 Package Responsibilities